Kingston Public Property Accident Lawyer

 - Gravel, holes, or dangerous debris left behind by construction work

 - Slipping on ice left to build up on sidewalks

 - Rain water allowed to accumulate for hours in lobbies and on slippery indoor surfaces

 - Slipping on a recently-mopped section of floor that is unmarked by cautionary signs

 Experienced Attorneys for New York Government Premises Liability Claims

 If you’re hurt on public property and are struggling to cover your medical expenses and lost wages resulting from your injury, find compassionate and dedicated legal help to fight for compensation on your behalf.
-For help with any injury on government property in New York’s Hudson Valley, contact Rusk, Wadlin, Heppner & Martuscello for a free consultation on your claims, with offices conveniently located in Kingston (845-331-4100) and Marlboro (845-236-4411).
+For help with any injury on government property in New York’s Hudson Valley, contact the Kingston public property accident lawyers at the law firm of Rusk, Wadlin, Heppner & Martuscello for a free consultation on your claims, with offices conveniently located in Kingston (845-331-4100) and Marlboro (845-236-4411).